 Discounts, special offers, seasonal sales – you see a lot of that around, especially in on- and offline retail businesses.
-But discounting can seriously injure your small business while you’ll see much better results if you compete on value rather than price.
+When times are tough financially, the temptation to hold sale after sale is strong.
+But the reality is that discounting can seriously injure your small business.
+In fact, you’ll see much better results if you compete on value rather than price.

 Stand out among cheaper competitors

 Imagine your car has broken down.
 There’s a garage nearby which offers really cheap repairs.
 There’s also a garage next door which is more expensive.
 But it has a reputation for being trustworthy and more reliable.

 You also heard that their customer service is better and they have friendly mechanics who explain what’s wrong.
 So where do you bring your car?

 The second one, right?
 And that’s exactly why you should compete on value rather than price.